Probationary Period for Promotions Sample Clauses

 Probationary Period for Promotions a.
 Length of Probation Period: Permanent Educational Support Professionals who obtain promotions to new classifications must serve a probationary period of ninety (90) calendar days during the Normal Work Year (see 15.6.1.d) to be certified to the new position.

 Probationary Period for Promotions.
-When any employee is promoted to a higher classification, he shall be on probation for a period of thirty (30) days.
-An employee disqualified during the probationary period shall be returned to his old classification.
+When any employee is promoted to a higher classification, he shall be on probation for thirty (30) calendar days if full time, forty-five (45) calendar days if part time.
+If an employee is unsuccessful during probation, the employee will be returned to his prior classification with regard to position and status.

 Probationary Period for Promotions a.
 Length: Permanent AFSCME employees who obtain promotions to new classifications must serve a probationary period of sixty-five (65) workdays to be certified to the new position.